 4. Engage in a Learning Process

-Start learning today.
 The more you keep putting off your learning process, the more difficult it becomes for you to start learning.

 Set a schedule and engage in your own approach to self-learning.
 Leaving gaps will make you procrastinate, so try to stick to a self-made process to your learning efforts.

 Decide on how you want to assess your improvements.
-It could be self-made quizzes, online tests or anything that lets you be assured of your progress.
+It could be self-made quizzes, online tests, or anything that lets you be assured of your progress.
 Just create an effective feedback loop to help you learn faster.

 5. Apply What You Learn

-A project oriented learning where you will try building or creating something as you learn is a good way to gain experience through self-learning.
+Project-oriented learning where you will try building or creating something as you learn is a good way to gain experience through self-learning.

 For instance, if you are working on a web development coding language, you could actually take time out to build a small tool online or a web page that could help you exercise your skills.
 The idea is to keep yourself motivated in the self-learning process.
 Anything that serves as a live example of the course you are going through will come in handy in the near future.

-6. Collaborate with Other Learners
+6. Collaborate With Other Learners

 A great thing about online communities is that it allows you to meet with people from all over the world with similar interests and learning aspirations.
 Try your hand at collaborative learning.
-Some benefits of sharing with fellow learners include:
+Some benefits of sharing with fellow learners are:

 - More access to resources you may have not known earlier.